-The MCP39F511 is a highly integrated, complete single-phase power-monitoring IC designed for real-time measurement of input power for AC/DC power supplies, power distribution units, consumer and industrial applications.
+The MCP39F511A device is a highly-integrated, complete single-phase power-monitoring IC designed for real-time measurement of input power for AC or DC power supplies, making it suitable for a wide range of consumer and industrial applications.
+It is capable of detecting the input voltage in order to work as DC or AC mode.
 It includes dual-channel Delta-Sigma ADCs, a 16-bit calculation engine, EEPROM and a flexible 2-wire interface.
-An integrated low-drift voltage reference with 10 ppm/°C in addition to 94.5 dB of SINAD performance on each measurement channel allows for better than 0.1% accurate designs across a 4000:1 dynamic range.
+Separate AC and DC calibration registers are provided, to ensure high-accuracy measurements in both modes.
+An integrated low-drift voltage reference with 7 ppm/°C in addition to 94.5 dB of SINAD performance on each measurement channel allows for better than 0.1% accurate designs across a 4000:1 dynamic range.